-In this video tutorial (Publish a Slideshow), you will learn how to create, render and publish a slideshow with music by sequencing your images to tell the perfect story.
+In this video tutorial, you will learn how to create, render and publish a slideshow with music by sequencing your images to tell the perfect story.

 I’m constantly reminded that different people use different shortcuts to accomplish the same tasks.
 For example, I typically tap “G” to go to the Grid view and “D” to move to the Develop module, However, each module also has its own shortcut:

 • Command + Option (Mac) / Control + Alt (Win) + 1 moves to the Library module.